Si1w/Si1w.github.io/_posts/2025-01-05-Validation.md

 ---
 # Bias

-**Bias:** The difference between the average prediction of our model and the correct value which we are trying to predict.

 **High Bias:** When a model has high bias, it means that it is too simple and does not capture the underlying structure of the data well. (**Underfitting**)

 **Low Bias:** When a model has low bias, it means that it does capture the underlying structure of the data well. (**Overfitting**)